ubc-cpsc/jekyll-course-template/README.md

 ## Intro

 This is a [Jekyll](https://jekyllrb.com/) template intended to be used as a starting point for creating a course website with the [UBC CLF Jekyll Theme](https://github.com/ubc-cpsc/jekyll-clf-theme) in the UBC CS webspace.
-You can see a working demo here: TO DO
+[You can see a working demo here](https://www.cs.ubc.ca/local/course-template/)

 ## Quickstart